Four Types of California of Age in Place Home Care

 - Hospice Care: Hospice care is designed to provide support and comfort to patients who are nearing the end of life.
 Hospice covers a range of services such as nursing, mental health, and spiritual counseling.
 Hospice care coverage is generally offered by most private insurance providers as well as through Medicare.

 Would one of these types of home care help a senior in your life?
-We’d love to talk with you in more detail to share how Hillendale Home Care’s home care services can help make life safer and more comfortable for your senior loved one.
+We’d love to talk with you in more detail to share how Hillendale Home Care’s age in place home care services can help make aging in place and life at home safer and more comfortable for your senior loved one.
 Whether he or she could benefit from assistance with personal care needs such as bathing and dressing meal planning and preparation, light household chores, transportation and accompaniment to appointments and to run errands, or other aging care needs, we’re here for you, around the clock.
-Contact us at your convenience at 925-933-8181 with any questions or to schedule a free in-home assessment or browse our website at www.hillendale.net.
+Contact us at your convenience at 925-933-8181 with any questions about options for aging in place or to schedule a free in-home assessment or browse our website at www.hillendale.net.